gregunz/AppliedDataAnalysis2017/Project/README.md

 # Abstract

 As an individual it is really hard to grasp a broad view of our world.
 Each media usually focuses on news influenced by its geolocation, political orientation, public of interest or many other variables.
 Hence, they all provide a biased representation of the world.
 By merging them altogether, we are able to get a more accurate and authentic view.
-Using GDELT Project, such diversity of media sources is available and aggregated all around the world.
-Those datasets enable us to quantify and geolocally visualize the propagation of news related to any specific event.
+Using GDELT Project, such diversity of media sources is available, it is focused on conflits and it aggregates data from all around the world.
+Those datasets enable us to quantify and visualize the distribution of conflictual events by regions or patterns.

 # Research questions

-How is the distribution of any events in the different region of the world ?
-Are there inequalities between those region regarded to any event type or to their coverage by the media ?
+- How is the distribution of any events in the different regions of the world ?
+- Are there inequalities between those regions regarded to any event type or to their coverage by the media ?
+- Can we distinguish patterns while aggregating the data, does it evolve thoughout time ?

 # Dataset